 Now, take a cotton swab and dip it’s end in a dish soap.
 Touch this tip on the milk.

 You will be amazed to see what happens.
-No wonder, this science activity for kids is favourite with everyone!
+No wonder, this easy science experiment for kids is favourite with everyone!

-Make an ordinary egg into a bouncy ball with this simple STEM activity for kids.
+Make an ordinary egg into a bouncy ball with this easy science experiment for kids.
 Take an egg and submerge into a jar of vinegar.

 Make sure the vinegar completely covers the egg.
 You will observe bubbles forming on the shell almost instantly.
 That’s acetic acid reacting with the calcium of the egg shell.

-Leave the egg in vinegar for a week.
+Leave the egg in vinegar for a few days.

 After a week, take out the egg.
 Gently rub off the egg shell to reveal it’s inside.